ravisheth/mapsseq/README.md

 - Wash recovered beads three times in TET as above.
 - Pass through 40um cell strainer using TET to pass through beads.
 - Spin down filtered beads, resuspend TET, and save in amber tube at 4C.

+### Microfluidic device fabrication
+#### Casting of devices
+Water is ordered from FlowJEM and is ready to cast.
+- Weigh 10:1 (50g/5g) of Sylgard 184.
+- Mix for 5 minutes in sterile pipette box with P1000 tip
+- Degas for 30 minutes under house vacuum
+- Take large weighing boat and carefully place wafer on it.
+- Pour PDMS solution on wafer, and degas again for 5-10 min or until bubbles are gone.
+- Place in 80C oven for 1 hour.
+- Allow to cool to room temperature.
+- Carefully remove wafer and store in petri dish.
+- Cut out PDMS strips, and cut holes with 1mm punch from feature side down.
+- Clean off feature side with scotch tape, and clean the surface of a precleaned glass slide.
+- Plasma treat PDMS device and slide
+	- Turn on device
+	- Turn on vacuum for 1 min with port closed
+	- Switch port to low gas input for 1 minute
+	- Turn on "HIGH" for 40 seconds.
+Strong plasma glow should be seen.
+- Remove device and quickly place feature side down on precleaned glass slide.
+- Place in 80C oven for 30min.

+#### Aquapel treatment of microfluidic chips
+Chips need to be treated when first constructed.
+This is best performed in parallel.
+Note that this protocol is adopted from Mazutis, Nat.
+Protocols 2013.
+- Cut pad that aquapel solution is embedded within.
+Place ampule in 15mL conical and break the ampule within the tube.
+- Pipette solution in 1mL syringe.
+- Inject solution into microfludic device.
+Leave solution in channels for 30s, and flush with air (pressurized air) at all three fluidic ports.
+- Flush device with FC-40, and flush with air (pressurized air) at all three fluidic ports.
+- Bake chip at 80C for 10 minutes.

 ### Fixation
 Samples are fixed in methacarn to avoid damage to mucosal structures and nucleic acids that may result with other fixatives such as formaldehyde.